CSS Shenandoah: History and mission

 The ship had three names and many owners in her lifetime of nine years.
 She was designed as an auxiliary composite passenger cargo ship of 1,018 tons and built in 1863 by Alexander Stephen & Sons, Glasgow, Scotland, for Robertson & Co., Glasgow, to be named Sea King.
 The ship was intended for the East Asia tea trade and as a troop transport.
 While she was being fitted out at the builders, US representatives assessed the ship for purchase.
 After change of owner and a number of trips to the Far East carrying cargo and to New Zealand transporting troops to the New Zealand Wars, the Confederate navy assessed and purchased her from Wallace Bros of Liverpool.
-The purchase was made in secret; it was completed on 18 October 1864, and the next day the ship was renamed CSS Shenandoah.
+The purchase, made in secret, was completed on 18 October 1864, and the next day the ship was renamed CSS Shenandoah.
 The ship was to be converted into an armed cruiser with a mission to capture and destroy Union merchant ships.
 Liverpool was the unofficial home port of the Confederate overseas fleet, and Confederate Commander James Dunwoody Bulloch was based in the city.
 The city provided ships, crews, munitions, and provisions of war.

-Sea King had sailed from London on 8 October 1864, ostensibly for Bombay, on a trading voyage.
+Sea King sailed from London on 8 October 1864, ostensibly for Bombay on a trading voyage.
 The supply steamer Laurel sailed from Liverpool the same day.
 The two ships rendezvoused at Funchal, Madeira, with Laurel carrying the officers and the nucleus of Shenandoah's crew, together with naval guns, ammunition, and ship's stores.
 Shenandoah's commander, Lieutenant James Iredell Waddell, supervised her conversion to a man-of-war in nearby waters.
 However, Waddell was barely able to bring his crew to even half strength, despite additional volunteers from the merchant sailors on Sea King and from Laurel.

 The new Confederate cruiser was commissioned on 19 October 1864, lowering the Union Jack and raising the "Stainless Banner", and was renamed CSS Shenandoah.

 As developed in the Confederate Navy Department and by its agents in Europe, Shenandoah was tasked to strike at the Union's economy and "seek out and utterly destroy" commerce in areas yet undisturbed.
 Captain Waddell began seeking enemy merchant ships on the Indian Ocean route between the Cape of Good Hope and Australia, and in the Pacific whaling fleet.
 En route to the Cape, the Confederates captured six prizes.
 Five were burned or scuttled, after the crew and passengers had been removed.
 The sixth was bonded and used to transport the prisoners to Bahia, Brazil, where they were released.
-On the 2nd of January 1865, the Shenandoah briefly stopped at Île Saint-Paul, and some of the crew debarked to explore the island and gather food.
+On the 2 January 1865, the Shenandoah briefly stopped at Île Saint-Paul, and some of the crew debarked to explore the island and gather food.